hossam-create/Mnbara-Platform/docs/product/BUYER_COPY_LOGIC_SPECIFICATION.md

 **Permanent footer on all trust panels:**
 ```
 Why we show this:
-Trust is based on verified history—completed transactions,
+Trust is based on verified historyâ€”completed transactions,
 ratings, and account verification.
 It helps you make
 informed decisions, but it doesn't guarantee outcomes.
 You're always protected by escrow.